Reactive Objects in Shiny

 Reactivity is when you change the value of x, everything else that

 relies on x is re-evaluated.
-In our app, output$map
+In our app, output$map depends

-.
-If you change input$year
+on input$year.
+If you change input$year,

-changes.
+output$map changes.
 This is reactivity in action, and

-is a reactive variable.
+input is a reactive variable.

 This is not how things behave normally in R. For example